 She continued to release new music and went on a tour.
 She also starred in her second show called Malibu Country, which lasted about 18 episodes.

 Last year, Reba released her twenty-ninth studio album called “Stronger Than the Truth.”
-She also recently appeared on the sitcom Young Sheldon.
-She was also set to go on a tour and perform in Vegas with Brooks & Dunn, but they were canceled due to the coronavirus outbreak.
+She also recently appeared on the sitcom Young Sheldon and was set to go on a tour and perform in Vegas with Brooks & Dunn, but they were canceled due to the coronavirus outbreak.

 View this post on Instagram